My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Pick Your Day Carefully

 Just like asking if your store restocks on a certain day, I ALWAYS find out if a thrift shop has set mark-down days.
-These can vary wildly from store to store.
-Some might use a color-coded, price-tag system that offers different discounts for the different colors on a different day.
-Other’s might do 99-cent days where a certain type of good is only 99 cents that day.
-Some have senior-discount days, student-discount day, kid-clothes-mark-down days, home-goods-mark-down days or just general 50% off the entire store days weekly.
-FIND OUT!
+These vary from store to store — some use color-coded tags (hello, 50% off blue labels on Thursdays).
+Other thrift stores might do 99¢ days, senior-discount days, student-discount day, kid-clothes-mark-down days, home goods mark down days or just general 50% off the entire store days weekly.
+FIND OUT.
+These are prime times to snag affordable home decor and stretch your budget even further.

-January and February are an EXCELLENT time of year for thrifting.
-At the start of a new year, people tend to clean and declutter after the holidays due to New-Year’s resolutions to “get organized”.
-Most thrift stores are bursting at the seams with great merchandise during this time of year.
+January and February are peak donation months thanks to people decluttering after the holidays and setting new year’s resolutions to “declutter” and “get organized”.
+Think of it like the Superbowl of home decor thrifting as most thrift stores are bursting at the seams with great merchandise during this time of year.

 Changing Seasons Means Folks Are Purging

 Another factor to take into consideration is changing seasons.
-Usually this is when people are clearing out their closets and donating things that no longer fit them.
+Usually this is when people are clearing out their homes of things that no longer serve them.
 This means your thrift shop may experience a surge of seasonal items people no longer want for the season you’re about to move into OR the season you just moved out of.

 Score Better Deals On Out Of Season Items